-The movie is half satire, half melodrama, telling a tale as old as time that will resonate with anyone who hated their boss at one point or another.
+The Devil Wears Prada is half satire, half melodrama, telling a tale as old as time that will resonate with anyone who hated their boss at one point or another.
 It’s engaging and fun, but the film’s main appeal lies in Streep’s magnetic performance.
 If you’re a fan of her work, you can’t skip this one.

-True Grit is based on Charles Portis' 1968 novel of the same name.
+True Grit is based on Charles Portis's 1968 novel of the same name.

 After an outlaw murders her father, feisty 14-year-old Mattie Ross hires a trigger-happy lawman to help her get revenge.
-They join forces with a Texas Ranger, and together the trio ventures into hostile territory to dispense some Old West justice.
+They join forces with a Texas Ranger and together the trio venture into hostile territory to dispense some Old West justice.

 Moving and unpredictable, the movie excels thanks to delightful banter, brutal gunfight sequences and gorgeous cinematography.
 Hailee Steinfeld is perfectly cast as Mattie Ross, but the entire ensemble is superlative, as it features the likes of Josh Brolin, Matt Damon and Jeff Bridges.

 All in all, True Grit is a true Western, appealing to veteran fans of the genre and newcomers alike since the unusual trio’s adventures never fail to entertain.

 8. To All the Boys I've Loved Before